lyleresnick/CleanTodo/README.md

 - the use of view and presentation models
 - ViewController parameter passing,
 - data cache injection,
-- output sub-protocols organized by event
+- output sub-protocols organized by event,
-- returning results from sibling Presenters.
+- returning results from sibling Presenters,
 - separation of Entity Models from source models

 The are two Routers: